The curvature of almost Robinson manifolds: Geometric applications

-\begin{exa}[Myers-Perry black holes in Kerr-Schild form] We introduce the standard flat coordinates $\{x ^a\}=\{t,x_i,y_i,\epsilon z\}$ on Minkowski space.
-The higher-dimensional Kerr-Schild ansatz \cites{Myers1986,Gibbons2005} describing a rotating black hole in higher dimensions admits a Kerr-Schild forms \eqref{eq-Kerr-Schild} with
+\begin{proof} In \cite{Taghavi-Chabert2015}, it is shown that for a complex Riemannian manifold equipped with an almost null structure $\mcN$ and a metric of the form $g_{ab} = \eta_{ab} + H_{ab}$, where $\eta_{ab}$ is the flat complex Euclidean metric and $H_{ab}$ is a section of $\odot^2 \mcN$, if both $\mcN$ and $\mcN^\perp$ are integrable then the Weyl tensor satisfies \eqref{eq-alg-special}.
+This result can also be applied to (complexified) Lorentzian metric, in which case the additional structure forces $H_{ab}$ to be of the form $H k_a k_b$ for some function $H$ and real null vector field $k^a$.
+The condition on the Ricci tensor is given in the same reference. \end{proof} \begin{exa}[Myers-Perry black holes in Kerr-Schild form] We introduce the standard flat coordinates $\{x ^a\}=\{t,x_i,y_i,\epsilon z\}$ on Minkowski space.
+The higher-dimensional Kerr-Schild ansatz \cites{Myers1986,Gibbons2005} describing a rotating black hole in higher dimensions admits a Kerr-Schild form \eqref{eq-Kerr-Schild} with

 Here, the constants $a_i$ are the rotation coefficients and $M$ the mass of the black hole, and $r$ satisfies the constraint